 - Inform of right to legal counsel

-No. The Solicitors prosecute on behalf of the state, which means they works for you.
+No. The Solicitor’s office prosecutes on behalf of the state, which means we work for you.
 However, if there are Civil, Family Court, or Probate issues attached to your case, you will be required to find your own attorney.

 To receive restitution you must provide proof of financial loss in relation to your court case including copies of receipts, bills, estimates, and other supporting documentation.
 The amount you actually receive is at the discretion of the court.

 The Solicitor’s Office strives to move cases through the system in a timely fashion but there is no definite time limit because there are many factors that influence the pace of case resolution.